tomroper/React-Contacts-SPA/README.md

 ### About
-This App manages a contact list, in which the user can add and delete contacts as well as search through them.
+This App manages a contact list, in which the user can search and delete contacts.
 It is built with React, and uses a small node/express backend server.

 ### To run this App